Do you struggle meeting application development demand in your company?

 Director of Customer Service

 GEFCO UK, a global logistics provider and the European leader in automotive logistics, had struggled with the swift processing of invoices.
-Using Caspio, they built an online database solution that reduced invoicing from 13 weeks to two weeks — accelerating the collection of millions of dollars with increased efficiency, while also lowering employee costs.
+Using Caspio, they built an online database solution that reduced invoicing time from 13 weeks to two weeks — accelerating the collection of millions of dollars with increased efficiency, while also lowering employee costs.

 Beyond customer service and workflows, the motivations of companies for building software change depending on their size.